WeAreModus/laravel-mailgun-webhooks/README.md

 Unless something goes terribly wrong, this package will always respond with a `200` to webhook requests.
 Sending a `200` will prevent Mailgun from resending the same event over and over again.
 All webhook requests with a valid signature will be logged in the `webhook_calls` table.
 The table has a `payload` column where the entire payload of the incoming webhook is saved.

-If the signature is not valid, the request will not be logged in the `webhook_calls` table but a `BinaryCats\MailgunWebhooks\Exceptions\WebhookFailed` exception will be thrown.
+If the signature is not valid, the request will not be logged in the `webhook_calls` table but a `WeAreModus\MailgunWebhooks\Exceptions\WebhookFailed` exception will be thrown.
 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.